PERSONALITY, INTELLIGENCE & PSYCHOPATHOLOGY - 2022/3

 This assessment allows students to demonstrate learning outcomes 1, 2, 3, and 4, and will be assessed on the basis of these outcomes.

-Students will be given 90 minutes to answer 1 essay-based question from a choice of 4 options, and 20 MCQs.
-The ecam will draw on synthesising knowledge from more than one topic (learning outcome 5).
+Students will be asked to answer 1 essay-based question from a choice of 4 options.
+The exam will draw on synthesising knowledge from more than one topic (learning outcome 5).
 Answers will require students to describe and critically evaluate theories and/or research, assessing learning outcomes 1-2.

 Formative assessment and feedback